 As the data in this section illustrates, it is critical that survivors' specific needs are taken into account in the development of financial programming and services.
-Survivors should be able to safely benefit from financial resources and programs, and new initiatives like stimulus checks should not unwittingly become yet another avenue of financial harm.xvii Data we've collected-both previously and new figures reported in the following section-suggests that a relatively modest amount of money can enable survivors to get safe: \$730-\$1,567.
+Survivors should be able to safely benefit from financial resources and programs, and new initiatives like stimulus checks should not unwittingly become yet another avenue of financial harm.
+Our team surveyed 1,000 survivors to whom we gave Safety Fund grants in order to learn from them how to build a survivor-centered cash assistance program that avoids barriers and processes that make cash less impactful and cause unnecessary harm.
+We detailed the findings in our report Trust Survivors: Building an Effective and Inclusive Cash Assistance Program.
+Data we've collected-both previously and new figures reported in the following section-suggests that a relatively modest amount of money can enable survivors to get safe: 730 dollars to 1,567 dollars.
 Given these findings, we must ask:

-If every survivor had been able to access stimulus benefits, would it have made getting and/or staying safe possible during one of the most challenging and dangerous times for survivors in recent history?
+If every survivor had been able to access stimulus benefits, would it have made getting and staying safe possible during one of the most challenging and dangerous times for survivors in recent history?